NEU-DS-4200-F20-Staff/Assignment--D3_Basic_Charts/README.md

 # Submission Instructions

+1. Commit all your local code and push it to your remote GitHub Classroom-generated repository.

 1. Make sure your data is included in the repository on GitHub.

 1. Ensure all visualization and prose required above is present in your GitHub page.

-1. Submit the URL of  **your GitHub Classroom-generated repository** (same as the link you edited at the top) to [the associated assignment on Canvas](https://northeastern.instructure.com/courses/18721/assignments/573829). **Do not submit a link to a personal repository.
+1. Submit the URL of  **your GitHub Classroom-generated repository** (not your GitHub Page) to [the associated assignment on Canvas](https://northeastern.instructure.com/courses/18721/assignments/573829). **Do not submit a link to a personal repository.
 It must be within our class GitHub organization.**

 # Tips and Tricks